mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

     in MongoDB is like the SELECT clause in SQL.
 That idea is best illustrated by examples below.
 3.  `arg2` is an "options" operator.
-I have personally never found a use for any of the listed options in the MongoDB documenation.
+I have personally never found a use for any of the listed options in the MongoDB documentation.
 I can't even find an online example so "options" are clearly an example of "an advanced feature" you can ignore until needed.